FAQS

 Whichever choice you make, you will begin moving right away!

-What if I have pain or injuries?
+What is best if I have pain or injuries?

-Why no grip socks or Sticky Socks?
+Should I have Grippy socks or Sticky Socks?

 We do not recommend sticky socks for Classical Pilates.
 We want you to connect with your feet and know what your feet are doing/learn how to use them.
 Sticky socks are also hard on our apparatus.

-tell me more about pilates!
+Tell me more about Pilates!

 If you have any other questions, please contact us!